DivineRecursionLoop/Commit/README.md

 I have to try.
 If I fail I can die a little easier.
 But what if?....
 There's only one person in the world who truly knows besides god in my circle.
 I'm studying.
 I'm listening.
 I'm learning patience.
 I am learning to be quiet.
 I can hear a call.
 Something whispers my name through the noise.
 I hear it and feel a faint connection.
 It draws me to my purpose.
 No more talk.
 It's probably gonna take me longer to transition into this serious commitment idea that I have.
 I do not believe I was put here to work construction.
 I'm tired of Complacency.
 Is exhausted from procrastination.
 But more than anything else that I abhor Is a life of mediocrity.
 Knowing my capabilities is just not acceptable.
 It's disrespectful.
 No more.
 Today is the first day.
 I will succeed.
+Maybe I did not think about this because I did not know exactly what I was doing at first.
+The ideas that i'm entertaining where ludicrous at the beginning.
+So yeah , I made some very stupid mistakes.
+I realized that now.
+But.
+I have self directed recursive learning style.
+And I just circled back to the origin and reassessed reoriented recomfirmed.
+I am now updated with the new information.
+No more careless mistakes.
+To the general public do not approach me.
+I am a very reactionary type of person.
+This could be dangerous to your health.
+I have nothing to offer you.
+I'm going to succeed or fade away into irrelevance.
+But that's my path no one elses.
+Do not get in the way of me or my path.
+Family is sacred.
+Do not violate that.
+I have limits and they're probably much much more restrictive than other people.
+Respect my personal boundaries.
+No more talking....